Are Overdoor Heaters the same as Air Curtains?

 Many commercial spaces can have increased comfort by installing a heating appliance such as an overdoor heater.
 Commonly, they are used in places such as reception areas, office buildings, show rooms, and service stations.
 Commercial properties can also be improved with overdoor heaters, such as in places of residence, entrance halls, and even restaurants.
 The heaters are also often sought after for their use in industrial spaces, such as loading bays, warehouses, workshops, production areas and manufacturing buildings.

-However, the use and placing of overdoor heaters are not limited to these examples.
+The use and placing of overdoor heaters are not limited to the above.
 If you have a specific place in mind that you think would be improved by the device, there’s nothing to say it wouldn’t work well there, too.
 Overdoor heaters can be applied almost anywhere there is a door!
 Additionally, if the space is small enough (like a small shop or a contained reception area), you may find an overdoor heater may provide enough heat so that other heating systems do not need to be used.
 This can further contribute to you lowering your heating costs by the simple installation of just one piece of equipment.

 What are the benefits of overdoor heaters?